 Some who choose to date may find it possible to date more than one person at once, if both agree that this is okay and there are clear boundaries that respect spiritual guidelines.
-Others may prefer exclusive arrangements.
 Our parents may also have some influence on our choices.
-It is often difficult to determine at the beginning of dating someone whether marriage is a possibility.
-Beyond dating, we may wish to consider the process of courtship as an exclusive relationship stage that generally happens after we have decided that marriage between us is a possibility to determine.
+It is often difficult to determine at the beginning of dating someone whether marriage is an eventual possibility.
+Beyond dating, we may wish to consider the process of courtship as an exclusive relationship stage that generally happens after we have decided that marriage between us is a possibility to investigate.
 When considering marriage, it would be unwise, disrespectful, and dishonest to even try to be involved with more than one person at a time.
+Couples when dating may also decide to be exclusive partners.

-The steps that lead to marriage will vary from person to person as we strive to understand and follow the guidance.
+The steps that lead to relationships and marriage will vary from person to person as we strive to understand and follow the guidance.

 - 1. "Beware lest ye commit that which would sadden the hearts of your fathers and mothers.
 Follow ye the path of Truth which indeed is a straight path."
 (Bahá'u'lláh, Lights of Guidance, #768) - 2. "...[T]he youth, in particular, must constantly and determinedly strive to exemplify Bahá'í life.
 In the world around us we see moral decay, promiscuity, indecency, vulgarity, bad manners-the Bahá'í young people must be the opposite of these things, and, by their chastity, their uprightness, their decency, their consideration and good manners, attract others, old and young, to the Faith.
 The world is tired of words; it wants example, and it is up to the Bahá'í youth to furnish it."
 (On behalf of Shoghi Effendi to the Bahá'í Youth who attended the Green Acre Summer School August 4, 1946, September 19, 1946; Lights of Guidance, #2155) - 3. "...[T]here is nothing in the Bahá'í Writings which relates specifically to the so-called dating practices prevalent in some parts of the world, where two unmarried people of the opposite sex participate together in a social activity.
-In general, Bahá'ís who are planning to involve themselves in this form of © 2012 Marriage Transformation LLC; www.bahairelationships.com; www.marriagetransformation.com; 216-255-9301; Susanne @ Marriage Transformation.

-behavior should become well aware of the Bahá'í Teachings on chastity and, with these in mind, should scrupulously avoid any actions which would arouse passions which might well tempt them to violate these Teachings.
+In general, Bahá'ís who are planning to involve themselves in this form of behavior should become well aware of the Bahá'í Teachings on chastity and, with these in mind, should scrupulously avoid any actions which would arouse passions which might well tempt them to violate these Teachings.
 In deciding which acts are permissible in the light of these considerations, the youth should use their own judgment, giving due consideration to the advice of their parents, taking account of the prevailing customs of the society in which they live, and prayerfully following the guidance of their conscience.
 It is the sacred duty of parents to instill in their children the exalted Bahá'í standard of moral conduct, and the importance of adherence to this standard cannot be over-emphasized as a basis for true happiness and for successful marriage."
-(On behalf of the Universal House of Justice: A letter February 5, 1992, to an individual; published in Marriage Can Be Forever-Preparation Counts!, 3rd ed., p.
+(On behalf of the Universal House of Justice: A letter February 5, 1992, to an individual; published in Marriage Can Be Forere-Preparation Countsl, 3rd ed., p.
 130)